 DFF’s customers are large multinational corporations that produce electro-mechanical products for automated warehousing robots, medical imaging technology, military applications and a wide variety of light to medium duty parts used in commercial applications.
 Most notable are two very large robotics lines, each having two Fanuc robots servicing 16+ CNC machines by moving large castings through the entire cell with split second timing and accuracy.
 These robots run continuously to produce the volume of parts and ultimately the assemblies the customer demands.
 In other cells, precision parts are craned into position, ratcheted down to a proprietary fixture design and machined for several hours, to thousandths of an inch tolerance to meet very specific design requirements for larger assemblies.
 Precision machining, electro mechanical sub assembly and test are DFF’s core competencies, developed through decades of process perfection.

-In late December 2019, Datanomix was called into DFF to make an initial presentation of its Fusion Production Monitoring software solution to President Bill Marganti and his leadership team.
+In late December 2019, Datanomix was called into DFF to make an initial presentation of its Datanomix Production Monitoring software solution to President Bill Marganti and his leadership team.
 Demand from their large global customers was growing and they decided a core piece of their strategy to satisfy this demand going into 2020 was to “build the visual factory”.
 In DFF’s view, the visual factory would be one where intelligent displays would augment various aspects of their operation at both strategic and tactical levels – how are orders progressing, where does performance stand, are we hitting our quality and delivery targets with consistency?
 They were accustomed to walking the factory floor and working together with operators on the spot to correct problems or make the changes needed to keep things on track, but that process needed a boost if they were to hit their ambitious business goals.
-Upon seeing the Datanomix Fusion Production Monitoring functionality, the team was impressed with the amount of critical information provided to questions they had been trying to answer for years – from simple scorecards to quote reconciliation, they felt Fusion offered deep insights they had yearned for but had been unable to produce on their own.
-At the conclusion of the meeting, Datanomix was asked to install Fusion on 10 machines in a phase one deployment.
+Upon seeing the Datanomix Production Monitoring functionality, the team was impressed with the amount of critical information provided to questions they had been trying to answer for years – from simple scorecards to quote reconciliation, they felt Datanomix offered deep insights they had yearned for but had been unable to produce on their own.
+At the conclusion of the meeting, Datanomix was asked to install Datanomix on 10 machines in a phase one deployment.
 Between daily emails containing those production scorecards, and supervisors monitoring their cells for performance issues, use of the software tools happened very quickly.
-Instead of walking the floor looking for trouble, people became heat-seeking missiles going directly at performance threats highlighted for them with Fusion’s unique scoring system and intuitive interface.
+Instead of walking the floor looking for trouble, people became heat-seeking missiles going directly at performance threats highlighted for them with Datanomix’s unique scoring system and intuitive interface.

 By March of 2020, DFF’s lofty business goals for the year were already coming to fruition.
 As demand ramped, they found themselves pulled in more directions, needing to hire 50+ new employees and deploy additional multi-million dollar robotic machine cells.
-Already armed with Datanomix Fusion on the original 10 machines, more reinforcements were called in: Fusion was to be deployed on all critical machines in a broader factory roll-out.
+Already armed with Datanomix on the original 10 machines, more reinforcements were called in: Datanomix was to be deployed on all critical machines in a broader factory roll-out.